MaryAngelique/freecodecamp-personal-portfolio/README.md

 ### *Requirements*
 - My portfolio should have a welcome section with an id of welcome-section.✅

-- The welcome section should have an h1 element that contains text.
+- The welcome section should have an h1 element that contains text.✅

 - My portfolio should have a projects section with an id of projects.